YML Podcast, Stories from Cumberland.

-The Lab is supported by undergraduate and graduate research and production fellows.
-Bios coming soon!
+The Lab is supported by a team of undergraduate and graduate students and recent alumni - meet our Summer 2019 team!

-If you are a UNT student interested in working with and learning about young people, the YML is currently accepting applications for Summer 2019 Research and Production Fellows.
-Contact Professor Carter and Dr. Vickery for more information.
+If you are a UNT student interested in working with and learning about young people, the YML is currently accepting applications for Spring or Summer 2022 Research and Production Fellows.
+Contact Dr. Vickery for more information.

 PARTNERSHIPS & PROJECTS

 Media Literacy Residency with 5th Grade Classrooms at Ryan Elementary School

 - Undergraduate and graduate students from UNT are teaching media literacy to local 5th grade students and helping them to produce their own videos about their school.

 Community Videos with P.U.S.H. - a student organization that supports UNT students formerly in foster care